aqualectrix/StylishSeasonalCloset/docs/defaultreplace/customwithmaxis.md

 1. Use the SimPE Finder to do a **NameMap Search** for the full name of the Replacer.
 1. Double-click the found `txmt` resource in the latest expansion pack that includes it.
 This opens the appropriate package with that resource selected.
 1. Extract the TXMT (Material Definition) resource.
-1. If the Replacer has multiple groups, repeat for each TXMT resources.
+1. If the Replacer has multiple groups, repeat for each TXMT resource.

 ## Reference the Replacer Texture Resources
 > [!IMPORTANT]